ElijahKotyluk/ascend-events/README.md

 ```

 ### getListenerCount

-Returns the number of listeners associated with the passed `eventName`
+Returns the number of listeners associated with the passed `eventName`.

 `params`